IgoyAI/koreksi-soal-ai/docs/user-guide.md

 ## Steps

 1. Install the dependencies listed in `requirements.txt`.
-Make sure `tesseract`, `pdflatex` and the LaTeX `qrcode` package are installed so OCR and PDF generation work correctly.
-The `qrcode` package can be installed with `tlmgr install qrcode` (run `tlmgr update --self` first if required) or `apt-get install texlive-qrcode`.
+Make sure `tesseract` and `pdflatex` are installed so OCR and PDF generation work correctly.
 2. Compile the provided LaTeX answer sheet if you want a standardized form:
    ```bash
    pdflatex docs/answer-sheet.tex